Introduction

 Understand Bot Attacks: Definition and Risks

-Bot assaults are automated scripts designed to execute harmful activities on online platforms.
-These activities include data scraping, denial-of-service (DDoS) incidents, and fraudulent transactions.
+Bot assaults are designed to execute harmful activities on online platforms.
+These activities include data scraping, incidents, and fraudulent transactions.
 Such assaults can significantly disrupt website functionality, compromise sensitive data, and result in substantial financial losses.

 Among the most common types of bot attacks are: